 - You will need to do this well in advance.
 A booking with a counselor may take a week to organize.
 Then, the counselor may need to conduct a needs assessment, which will take even more time.

 - Just booking the appointment may be enough.
-If your counsellor needs to conduct further assessments or refuses to advocate for an extension for you, that’s okay.
-Contact your professor to ask for an extension of the deadline for the paper and state that you’ve been to see a counsellor.
-This will make it look like you’ve been really pro-active about the situation.
+If your counselor needs to conduct further assessments or refuses to advocate for an extension for you, that’s okay.
+Contact your professor to ask for an extension of the deadline for the paper and state that you’ve been to see a counselor.
+This will make it look like you’ve been really proactive about the situation.